clarissalx/timer/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Pomodoro timer
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is help everyone (especially students) who would like to space out their time doing tasks such as studying.
+The goal of this component is to have the user input their desired times and have it looped until the user is done.
+(Side Note: A reach goal of this component is to have some background music to help during their task but for now that is just a thought.)
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void multiplyBy10(int n): multiplies this by 10 and adds n (probably will be used for minutes and seconds)

+      boolean isZero(): reports whether the timer is zero
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void add(int n): adds n to time

+      void subtract(int n): subtracts n from time

+      void multiply(int n): multiplies time by n
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes this component would be mutable as we would need to be to change the time such as adding subtracting, etc.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No I do not believe this component would need to rely on any internal classes since this component is mainly using NaturalNumbers and integers.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know :(
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes I can implement my secondary methods using my kernal methods.
+For exmaple when the user wants to add a certain amount of time (n let's say n = 300 sec = 5 min) to their existing time.
+The existing time will be in seconds rather than minutes (since it would be confusing, exiting time = 1800 sec which is 30 mins) then we would use the multiplyby10(30) to get 30 sec then multiplyby10(0) to get 300 (sec) which we would then add to our existing time of 1800 to get 2100 sec = 35 min.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: To-Do List
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is to have the user input their tasks (potentially with due dates) and the program will list the tasks by top to low priority.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(K key, V value) : adds a new task to the list

+      Map.Pair<K,V> remove(K key) : remove task

+      int size() : tells use the size of to-do list
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - getTaskDueDate : retrives the due date

+      hasTask : reports to us if there is already an existing task

+      isEmpty : returns true if there are no tasks, otherwise returns false
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes this component would be mutable as the list would need to add, remove, and change tasks.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes this component would reply on internal classes such as Map.Pair because this component essentially will use a map for an example the key would be the task and the value would be the due date.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I do not believe so.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Jumping Game
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is for the user to play a game with just using their space bar similar to the no wifi dinosaur jumping game.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - setPosition : sets the starting position of the player

+      isSpaceBarPressed() : detects whether the space bar is being pressef therfore making the player jump

+      move() : moves the player on screen
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - jump() : when the space bar is used the player will jump

+    jumpHeight() : sets the jumping height of the player
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because the player would need to be able to move for the game to play.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't think so.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes isSpaceBarPressed() can be used then the player will implement the jump() and jumpHeight() method.

 ## Post-Assignment